Privacy Against Agnostic Inference Attacks in Vertical Federated Learning: Experimental Results

 To measure the interpretability of the passive parameters at the active party, we use the function $g(\cdot)$, where a higher value of $g(\cdot)$ indicates lower interpretability.
 On the other hand, the privacy of the passive party is measured by the amount of MSE incurred by the active party in the case of an attack, with higher MSE values indicating greater privacy for the passive party.

 In Figure \ref{fig8}, the PI trade-offs for the datasets bank and adult are illustrated for three different values of passive features.
 The orange-solid$+$ and blue-solid$\bullet$ lines are the PI trade-offs obtained via the approaches in case i and case iv, respectively.
-It is worth to note two key aspects regarding the results.
-First, the inclusion of the results of case i is merely intended to provide a comparison with the more general PPS approach in case iv, and they are not applicable for datasets with $k=2$.
-As seen from the figures, while the results of case i deviate quickly from those of case iv, they remain close to each other in the region of interest, which is approximately 0.18 and 0.14 for the bank and adult datasets, respectively, as indicated in Figure \ref{fig2} (see the MSE obtained from half estimation).
-Furthermore, as the value of $d$ increases, the results from case i and case iv converge, as shown in the rightmost plots in Figure \ref{fig8}.
-Second, the preference for both the passive and active parties in terms of privacy and interpretability is that a small amount of perturbation in the passive parameters leads to a noticeable MSE resulted from inference attacks.
+It is worth noting two key aspects regarding the results. \textit{First}, the inclusion of the results of case i is merely intended to provide a comparison with the more general PPS approach in case iv, and they are not applicable for datasets with $k=2$.
+As seen from the plots, while the results of case i deviate quickly from those of case iv, they remain close to each other in the region of interest, which is approximately 0.18 and 0.14 for the bank and adult datasets, respectively, as indicated in Figure \ref{fig2} (see the MSE obtained from half estimation).
+Furthermore, as the value of $d$ increases, the results from case i and case iv converge, as shown in the rightmost plots in Figure \ref{fig8}. \textit{Second}, both the passive and active parties prefer that a small amount of perturbation in the passive parameters results in a noticeable increase in the MSE from inference attacks, while still preserving a reasonable level of interpretability.
 This way, both parties meet their concerns with a minimal passive parameter perturbation.
 This is equivalent to having a concave PI trade-off curve.
 However, as observed from Figure \ref{fig8} and the results throughout this section, the PI trade-off achieved by the proposed PPSs for different datasets and under different cases can sometimes be convex, sometimes concave, and in some cases, neither.
 It remains an open question whether the optimal PI trade-off curve in the region of interest follows a certain shape, preferably concave.

 In Figure \ref{fig7}, the PI trade-off is demonstrated for the datasets bank, adult, satellite, and pendigits, when $d=1$.
 To obtain the PI curve for the bank and adult datasets, we utilized the result from Remark (\ref{rem100}), while for the remaining datasets, the optimization problem in (\ref{M32}) was solved.
 The approach in this case is considered more comprehensive as it does not impose any limitations on the mapping between the passive parameters and the parameters that the active party has given access to.
 Note that, as shown in Figure \ref{fig2}, the MSE for the half estimation on the satellite, bank, pendigits, and adult datasets is approximately 0.04, 0.17, 0.12, and 0.12, respectively.
 This leads to the observation that the PI curve below this MSE level for each of these datasets is almost linear.
 This observation is promising in the sense that the PPS is capable of delivering a balance between privacy and interpretability concerns of the parties, despite the general non-concave PI trade-off curve.